-What is Lorentz Force?
+What Is Lorentz Force?

 Lorentz force is defined as the combination of the magnetic and electric force on a point charge due to electromagnetic fields.
-It is used in electromagnetism and is also known as the electromagnetic force.
+It is used in electromagnetism and is also known as electromagnetic force.
 In the year 1895, Hendrik Lorentz derived the modern formula of Lorentz force.

-What is Lorentz Force Formula?
+Lorentz Force Formula

 Lorentz force formula for the charged particle is as follows:

 - F is the force acting on the particle